ibm-cloud-docs/account/catalog-control-format.md

 # Adding compliance details
 {: #catalog-format-controls}

-During the onboarding process, controls that are in your readme file, formatted correctly, and supported by Security and Compliance Center appear in the controls table in your private catalog.
+During the onboarding process, controls that are in your readme file, formatted correctly, and supported by {{site.data.keyword.sysdigsecure_full}} appear in the controls table in your private catalog.
 You can click **Add controls** to add additional controls to your version.
-After you share your product or publish to your account, users can view your controls on the About page for your product.
+After you publish your product, users can view your controls on the About page for your product.

-If you want to include custom controls with your product, see [Building custom profiles](/docs/security-compliance?topic=security-compliance-build-custom-profiles&interface=ui).
-{: note}

 ## Formatting controls in your readme file
 {: #catalog-control-format}